 ○ Adopt new technology.

+Success in small business comes down to creating a strong foundation and executing consistently.
 The reality is that every business faces challenges.
 These difficulties don’t need to sink your business.
 Don’t give up!